Universiteit Leiden

 I am specialized on the so-called “Young Turk era”, a transitional period from the late Ottoman Empire to post-Ottoman world, ca. 1889–1927, a timeframe centered around the formation of the modern Middle East at the end of the First World War.
 In particular, I have published several journal articles, book chapters, and encyclopedia entries on various themes such as Turkish-Arab relationspan-Islamismanticolonialism and Bolshevismpostwar insurgenciesconspiracy theories and intelligence services, Turkish-Armenian relations, and revolutionary diplomacy during the end of the Ottoman Empire and their legacies.
 Currently, I am finalizing a book manuscript (under advanced contract with Columbia University Press) based on my PhD thesis on the international history of Young Turk networks and Muslim revolutionary movements during the aftermath of the First World War.

 In more general terms, I also teach and do research on broader revolutionary processes during the making of the modern Middle East from the nineteenth to twentieth centuries.
-I authored a forthcoming article about a frontier theory of revolution and empire in the Middle East and an encyclopedia entry on the heroization of social bandits in world history.
+I authored an article about a frontier theory of revolution and empire in the Middle East and an encyclopedia entry on the heroization of social bandits in world history.
 Together with Dr. Ramazan H. Öztan, I’ve have co-edited a volume, titled Age of Rogues: Rebels, Revolutionaries, and Racketeers at the Frontiers of Empires (Edinburgh University Press, 2021), which offers case studies on transgressive actors from the Balkans, the Middle East, and the Caucasus.

 The End of the Cold War and the Unmaking of the Modern Middle East